Dutch Oven Daddy

 Notes

-• Let the dough rest in the fridge for 30 minutes to prevent spreading and create extra chewy cookies.
+• Chill the dough.
+Rest it in the fridge for 30 minutes to prevent spreading and create extra chewy cookies.

 Nutrition